-- 1. Eliminate discrimination, harassment, victimisation or any other conduct that is prohibited under the Act; - 2.
-Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; this means; - a. removing or minimising disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic, - b. taking steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not, share it, - c. encouraging persons who share a relevant protected characteristic to participate fully in school life. - 3.
-Foster good relations between persons who share a relevant protected characteristic and persons who do not share it
+1. Eliminate discrimination, harassment, victimisation or any other conduct that is prohibited under the Act;

+2. Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; this means;

+a.
+Remove or minimise disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic, b.
+Take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not, share it, c.
+Encourage persons who share a relevant protected characteristic to participate fully in school life.

+3. Foster good relations between persons who share a relevant protected characteristic and persons who do not share it.